"What I crave is the death of all...Fair and equal."

 - In a nutshell, anything and everything involving Yuuki Terumi!

 - But let's go into specifics, shall we?
-To kick things off, Terumi's default theme is always Endless Despair, so you know right away he's not fucking around.
+To kick things off, Unlimited Hazama (as CS arcade boss) default theme is always Endless Despair, so you know right away he's not messing around.
 Then the fighting starts.
-His pure sadism, incredibly painful looking moves and distortions, and his incredibly joyous laughter as he's ruthlessly beating down his opponent is a terrifying sight to behold.
-Even it is meant for comedy, this video shows off just how insanely sadistic the motherfucker is.
+His pure sadism, incredibly painfully looking moves and distortions, and his incredibly joyous laughter as he's ruthlessly beating down his opponent is a terrifying sight to behold.
+Even it is meant for comedy, this video shows off just how insanely sadistic the bastard is.

 - Azrael is walking, talking Nightmare Fuel.
 The fact that Hakumen, the very same Hakumen who can cut through time itself and is the de facto leader of a group of six beings considered to be the strongest warriors on the planet, flees from him rather than fight him should tell you everything you need to know about him.
 And don't get started on what he's like when he really starts getting worked up and into a fight.